frankhjung/python-wordpuzzle/README.md

 ## Quick Start

-To get program help call:
+To show program options call the program with the `-h` option:

 ```bash
 ./wordpuzzle.py -h
 ```

-Example call using parameters:
+Find all dictionary words of length 8 or more using the letters `cadevrsoi`:

 ```bash
 $ ./wordpuzzle.py -s 8 -l cadevrsoi